What is a myelogram?

 - The radiologist will numb the skin of your lower spine by injecting a numbing medicine using a thin needle.
 This injection may sting for a few seconds, but it makes the procedure less painful.

 - A needle will be inserted through the numbed skin, between 2 spinal bones (vertebrae), and into the subarachnoid space where the spinal fluid is located.
-You will feel some pressure while the needle goes in, but it should not be painful.
+You'll feel some pressure while the needle goes in, but it shouldn't be painful.
 You must stay very still.

 - The needle is then removed and the X-rays or CT scan pictures are taken.